What is an Afro-descendant nose?

 Does ethnic rhinoplasty eliminate the natural characteristics of my nose?

-Not at all.
+Ethnic rhinoplasty should not eliminate the natural characteristics of an Afro-descendant nose when it is planned with identity preservation as a priority.
 My approach always prioritises a natural and balanced result, preserving the ethnic traits of the patient.
 I do not seek to impose standards from other ethnicities — the goal is to refine and enhance the aesthetics of the nose in balance with each person's face, respecting their identity.

 Is it possible to thin the thick skin of Afro-descendant noses during surgery?